 Some adults wake up in the morning to discover a sudden loss of hearing in one or both of their ears, thinking the loss of hearing was caused by allergies or earwax buildup.
+Some have even tried to link snoring and hearing loss.
 Oftentimes, allergies or earwax buildup may be the reason for this hearing loss, but sometimes the condition may be far more serious.

 Every year, approximately 4,000 American adults are diagnosed with a condition called ISSHL (idiopathic sudden sensorineural hearing loss) – a form of permanent hearing loss that takes place suddenly or over the course of 1 to 3 days.
 The causes of ISSHL are often unknown (idiopathic) but may be attributed to by infections, certain medications, meningitis, and/or head injuries.